elmeunick9/db-cli/README.md

 > [!IMPORTANT]
 > This feature is disabled in production.

-Creates a migration plan (`<version>.sql`) for the DB from the current version to the specified version.

-If the specified version precedes the current one, a backwards migration plan will be created.
+Creates a migration plan (`<version>.sql`) for the DB from the specified versions.
+If the `to` version precedes the `from` version, a backwards migration plan will be created.

 > [!WARNING]
 > Please do review and test the created migration plan before creating a release.